Infopisteprojekti/infopiste/documentation/backend.md

 The tests, as well as linting, are included in the CI/CD pipeline.
 Whenever new content is pushed to the main branch, the tests and lint are executed.

+> [!NOTE]
+> All of the below commands have to be run in in the backend directory.

 The app can also be tested locally by running

 ```bash